aaron-mv-moore/indy-action-time/README.md

 # Indy Action Time

 ## Description
 The [Mayor's Action Center](https://www.indy.gov/activity/mayors-action-center-services) in Indianapolis, IN routes requests for services to the appropriate city department.
 [Request Indy](https://www.indy.gov/agency/mayors-action-center) is the point of contact with an online submisison form and phone number available for Indianapolis residents.
 This project seeks to explore and predict non-emergency service requests response time for residents of Indianapolis, IN.
+A non-technical explanation is available [ADD LINK]().
+A dashboard with the basic information is available [ADD LINK]().

-## Project Goals
+## Goals
 * Identify the average time for a non-emergency service requests to be closed
 * Identify drivers of non-emergency service requests' response times
 * Identify areas of improvement for M
 * Predict response timeframe for non-emergency service requests with a classification machine learning model

-## Project Plan
+## Plan
 ### Acquire
 * Mayor's Action Center (MAC) service data was acquire from [Open Indy](https://data.indy.gov/datasets/IndyGIS::mayors-action-center-service-cases/about) using the API.
 * Demographic data for the entire state of Indiana was acquired from the [United States Census Bureau](https://data.census.gov) using Census Tracts as the geographic unit interest.